Some of our services are closed or have different hours over the Christmas and New Year period.

 Many people enjoy the flexibility and efficiency of running their businesses from home.
 Before you begin it's important to consider:

-- whether there are any other permits needed to run the business, and
+• whether there are any other permits needed to run the business

 Step 1: Check your zone

-Step 2: See whether you need a Planning Permit for the home-based business
+Step 2: Check whether you need a Planning Permit for the home-based business

-You will not require a Planning Permit from Council to run your business from home if you meet all the following requirements:
+You will not need a Planning Permit from Council to run your business from home if you meet all the following requirements:

-- There are no more than two people working at the business who do not live in the dwelling.
+• There are no more than 2 people working at the business who do not live in the dwelling.

 If you do not meet any of the requirements listed in Step 2, you need to submit a Planning Permit application.

-Before submitting your application, we recommend that you contact our Statutory Planning team on 9278 4888 to:
+Before you apply, we recommend that you contact our Statutory Planning team on 9278 4888 to:

-- check whether you need other Panning Permits, for example, for signage or for buildings and works to your premises as a result of the proposed home based business.
+• check whether you need other Planning Permits.
+For example for signage, or for buildings and works to your premises as a result of the proposed home-based business.

 Step 3: Apply for a Planning Permit, if needed